edwin-niwaha/jobel_retail/README.md

-# Perpetual Retail Manager
+# Jobel Retail

-**Perpetual Retail Manager** is a comprehensive retail management system designed to streamline business operations, enhance inventory tracking, monitor sales, and strengthen customer relationships.
+**Jobel Retail** is a comprehensive retail management system designed to streamline business operations, enhance inventory tracking, monitor sales, and strengthen customer relationships.
 With real-time data updates and an intuitive interface, it is ideal for managing retail stores of any size.

 ## Features